 Drug Treatment and Testing Orders

-- accept treatment for drug misuse;
+- accept treatment for drug/alcohol misuse;

 - be frequently and randomly drug tested;